AdaCore/spark2014/docs/lrm/source/introduction.rst

 - checked that there are no ineffective statements; and

 - checked against its specified Global and Depends aspects if they exist or alternatively facilitating their synthesis.
-This is important because this automatically checks one of the conditions on tested subprograms which are called from proven code (see :ref:`tested_from_proven`).
+This is important because this automatically checks one of the conditions on tested subprograms which are called from proven code (see :ref:`Conditions on a tested subprogram which is called from a partially proven subprogram`).

 Proving properties of a tested subprogram
 #########################################